rust-tw/book-tw/src/ch15-02-deref.md

 {{#rustdoc_include ../listings/ch15-smart-pointers/listing-15-07/src/main.rs}}
 ```

-<span class="caption">Listing 15-7: Using the dereference operator on a
+<span class="caption">範例 15-7: Using the dereference operator on a
 `Box<i32>`</span>

 The only difference between Listing 15-7 and Listing 15-6 is that here we set